#1

 This here was just an initial layout.
 I got lucky too.
 I was thinking it woult be nice to have some 3-hole Gillette blades to round this out.
 As I was laying out the blades I noticed that somebody, years ago, put new or used Gillette 3-hole blades in a non-Gillette wrapper.
 They must not have had a blade bank or they were saving them to strop later.

-Matsilainen, Marko and Freddy like this post
+Freddy, Matsilainen and Marko like this post

 #3